NOMU: Neural Optimization-based Model Uncertainty: Experiments

 \subsubsection{Hyper Deep Ensembles (HDE)}

 Hyper deep ensembles (HDE) \citep{wenzel2020hyperparameter} is a simple extension of DE.
-In HDE, the ensemble is designed varying not only weight initializations, but also hyperparameters.
-The algorithm involves (i) a random search over different hyperparameters and (ii) stratification across different random initializations.
-HDE inherits all the components (e.g., the network architecture, or the loss function ) from DE, which are presented in detail in \Cref{subsubsec:Deep Ensembles (DE)}.
-Specifically, formulas \eqref{eq:meanPredDE} and \eqref{eq:sigPredDE} for the mean prediction $\fhat$ and the model uncertainty prediction $\sigmodelhat^2(x)$ are the same in HDE.
+In HDE, the ensemble is designed by varying not only weight initializations, but also hyperparameters.
+HDE involves (i) a random search over different hyperparameters and (ii) stratification across different random initializations.
+HDE inherits all the components (e.g., the architecture, or the loss function) from DE, which are presented in detail in \Cref{subsubsec:Deep Ensembles (DE)}.
+Specifically, formulas \eqref{eq:meanPredDE} and \eqref{eq:sigPredDE} for the mean prediction $\fhat$ and the model uncertainty prediction $\sigmodelhat^2(x)$ are the same for HDE.